Despite advances in prenatal care and medical technologies, birth injuries still occur during labor and after delivery.

 If you have been the victim of a birth injury, an experienced medical malpractice attorney will be able to inform you of your legal options.

-Oshman & Mirisola, Medical Malpractice Lawyers in New York
+The Oshman Firm, Medical Malpractice Lawyers in New York

-For over 35 years, the law firm of Oshman & Mirisola has successfully represented New Yorkers and Americans nationwide in their legal matters.
+For over 35 years, the law firm of The Oshman Firm has successfully represented New Yorkers and Americans nationwide in their legal matters.
 We’ve seen the devastation and long-term trauma birth injuries can cause.